-By nature, contracting allows workers to pick and choose the projects they work on, giving them the opportunity to take breaks in between contracts and opt for work that fits around their lifestyle.
+By nature, contracting allows workers to pick and choose the projects they work on, giving them the opportunity to take breaks in between contracts and opt for work that fits their lifestyle.
 Add in the opportunity to earn better money from more lucrative contracts and the ability to work in exciting destinations all over the world, and contracting becomes a very desirable option for many in the UK.

 Contractors typically work autonomously and are expected to be experts in their field.
 This style of work allows you to hone in on a niche and work with a variety of different professionals, equipment and processes.
 Such variety enables you to upskill quickly and work with some of the best people and products on the market – something any worker will value.

-The contractor market has gone from strength to strength in recent years, and TechCrunch goes so far to predict that the market will be made up of 40% contractors by the year 2021.
+The contractor market has gone from strength to strength in recent years, and TechCrunch goes so far as to predict that the market will be made up of 40% contractors by the year 2021.
 Whether you're interested in living in a range of different locations, taking on new challenges or having complete control over your career, contracting may be the solution you've been looking for.

 While you can contract in almost any industry around the world, there are naturally some that offer higher demand for skilled talent than others.
 According to LinkedIn research, the top three pools of contractor talent are the fields of media and communications, corporate services and software and IT.
 As for skills most in demand by organisations, the more traditional expertise in project management and project delivery is still highly valued, while newer skills such as those in social media and digital marketing are being increasingly sought after.

 A better balance